anukaal/SQLI-LABS/README.md

 We have the login name Dumb and the password is Dump.
 So basically we added a parameter to the URL and pointed that parameter to the first record.
 There was an immediate query from the browser to the database table to fetch the record for id=1.
 Similarly, you can fire the query for subsequent records like 2, 3, 4….
 Here is the actual query which ran at the back end:

+Main Query is working from back is this..
 **Select * from TABLE where id=1;**

+If Someone can think out of the box and give input as some other character....
+Then what should we do..

 In this we have to understand the query as it has quotes between 1 but by seeing it carefully it is the double qoutes in between the numbers.